Yong Zheng-Xin

 news

-09 / 2024 LexC-Gen and mechanistic explanations of multilingual AI safety generalization were accepted to Findings of EMNLP 2024.
+09 / 2024 LexC-Gen and mechanistic explanations of why removing toxicity generalizes across languages were accepted to Findings of EMNLP 2024.
 SEACrowd was also accepted to EMNLP 2024.
 CVQA was accepted to NeurIPS 2024 Datasets & Benchmarks.

 08 / 2024 Aya Model paper received the ⭑Best Paper Award at ACL 2024.